Ecological-Complexity-Lab/lab_website/network_course/index.md

 - Paper discussion can be led by 2-3 students.
 - **The student(s) leading** the discussion should present the paper: Background, goal, methods, main results.
 They should also be able to explain the figures.
 The student(s) will ask leading questions to initiate discussion among the class about a particular result / method / criticism, etc.
 - **The students who are not leading**: For each paper discussion, students should have had an overview reading of the paper in a way that would allow them to participate in the discussion actively.
 Each student should come prepared with 2 insightful comments/criticism/questions for the discussion.

-# Academic and general requirements
-1. The exercises are computational and students are required to bring a laptop.
-2. Exercises are **not for submission** but are recommended for hands-on experience.
-Exercises are written in R. Students who would like to program in another language are welcomed to do so **independently**.
-3. Recommended (not necessary) prerequisite courses: Introduction to Ecology, linear algebra.
-4. The course will be given in English and all the assignments will be in English too.